ohbknights/IDS6938-SimulationTechniques/Homework3/Readmeohbhw3.md

 Arrival

 The algoritm for arrival is equal to the seek algorithm until the agents come within a set distance from the target, Aradius.
-Then the agents'sped is slowed dovn by a factor of either KArrival or a factor calculated as its distance Adist divided by 2 times its Aradius, Adist/(2*Aradius).
-The facor 2 was just to achieve a slower approach than just Adist/Aradius.
+Then the agents'sped is slowed dovn by a factor of either KArrival or a factor calculated as its distance Adist divided by 3 times its Aradius, Adist/(3*Aradius).
+The factor 3 was just to achieve a slower approach than just Adist/Aradius.
 When executed, the agents behave as for seek behavior until they are a distance Aradus from the target, then they slow dovn as they continue to approach the target.
 They respond to target being moved by seeking the new target location at "full" speed when further than Aradius away and slow down when being less than a distance Aradius from the target.
 If behavior is changed to different mode they resume the speed and direction equivivalent for that behavior.
 Currently, the Aradius is set to 300.

 Departure

 The algorithm for departure follows the same princilpes as for arrival except for the agetns' speed being reduced as the agents have moved a given distance away from the target.
 Currently, the distance is set to a radius, Dradius of 1200. when executed, the agents behave like for flee until they reach a distance Dradius from the target, then they slow down by a factor of Ddist/(2*Dradius).
-The respond to target movement accordingly by  resuming "full speed" fleeing the new target until they are a distance Dradius frorm the target, then they slow teh speed down by teh factor Ddist/(2*Dradius).
+The respond to target movement accordingly by  resuming "full speed" fleeing the new target until they are a distance Dradius frorm the target, then they slow the speed down by the factor Ddist/(2*Dradius).

 Wander